Blog

 This approach can:

-• Multiple analyses show that moving from gas furnaces to efficient heat pumps cuts space heating emissions in every U.S. state, with reductions up to the 90 percent range in some grids when combined with building upgrades.
+If emissions matter to you, the direction is clear: analyses find that moving from gas furnaces to efficient heat pumps cuts space-heating emissions in every U.S. state, with reductions reaching the 90 percent range in some grids when combined with building upgrades.
+And as more renewables come online, each kWh you use for heating tends to get cleaner over the equipment's life.

-This does not mean everyone must rip out gas systems tomorrow.
-It does mean that when you replace heating equipment that will likely run for 15 to 20 years, you are making a long term bet.
-A heat pump shifts that bet toward an increasingly clean grid, while a furnace keeps you tied to gas.
+This does not mean ripping out a working gas system tomorrow.
+It does mean that when you replace heating equipment likely to run 15 to 20 years, you are making a long-term bet.
+A heat pump shifts that bet toward an increasingly clean grid; a furnace keeps you tied to gas.
+How much weight you give that, against bills and comfort, is yours to decide.

 How to decide for your home in 5 steps